wp-statistics/wp-statistics/readme.txt

 = Is there Multi-Site support? =
 WP Statistics supports WordPress Multi-Site/Network installations.
 In the network admin, you can view combined or separate analytics for each subsite.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/wp-statistics/vdp)

 == Screenshots ==
 1. Overview
 2. Visitors Insights